tinycellstuan/Cake-VPN/README.md

 This project and the uses VPN library "ICS OpenVPN" both are under GPLv2 License.

 > Make sure you understand the licenses of the code.
-OpenVPN for Android is GPL licensed.
+OpenVPN for Android is MIT licensed.

 - see the [License File](LICENSE) for more details.